-Heart disease accounts for approximately Heart Healthy Recipes one-third of all deceases worldwide.
+Heart disease accounts for approximately Heart Healthy Recipes, one-third of all conditions worldwide.

-Diet plays a main role in the heart’s health and can impact your danger of heart disease.
+Diet plays a primary role in the heart’s health and can impact your danger of heart disease.

-In fact, some foods can influence blood pressure (BP), triglycerides, inflammation and cholesterol levels.
+Some foods can influence blood pressure (BP), triglycerides, inflammation, and cholesterol levels.
 All of which are hazard factors for heart disease.

 Here are 15 diets that you should be eating to maximize the health of your heart.